 As an objection to solipsism, some hold that the point made by solipsism is irrelevant in the sense that regardless of whether the external world exists or not, we cannot escape perceiving it, hence we may as well simply assume it exists independently of the mind.

-Now suppose one would, if only as a personal challenge, attempt to explain from the perspective of the solipsist why there appears to be an external world, and why this perception cannot be escaped.
+Now suppose one would, if only as a personal challenge, attempt to explain from the perspective of the solipsist why there appears to be an external world, and why this perception cannot be escaped, and why certain laws appear inviolable to the observer or solipsist.
 Of course, such an argument, to be well received by the solipsist, must be constructed in a manner that it references only concepts that are epistemically certain.
 How far can analytical solipsism take such an argument?
-Is analytical solipsism sufficiently powerful to derive even the existence of the universe itself?

-Let us now address the objection (in the following section).
+Let us investigate in the following section.